CLAGS: The Center for LGBTQ Studies: Munoz Award

 José Esteban Muñoz was a Professor of Cultural Studies and Queer Studies at New York University.
 He was also a board member of CLAGS in the early 2000s.
 When Munoz died unexpectedly in 2013, CLAGS created the Munoz Award in honor of an LGBTQ activist who has promoted LGBTQ Studies in their own work.
 The recipient of the award engages in a public conversation with the CLAGS executive director on topics related to LGBTQ communities.

 In 2015, CLAGS presented its inaugural Munoz Award to Janet Mock.
 In this conversation, Mock discussed her new book Redefining Realness: My Path to Womanhood, Identity, Love & So Much More, the increase of murders of transgender women of color, and intersectional identities.

 In 2016, the award was given to Jose Antonio Vargas.
 The event took place just nine days after the Orlando nightclub shooting at the Pulse nightclub.
 In addition to the tragedy, Nadal and Vargas discussed issues related to immigration, race, and social justice.

 The 2017 Munoz Award winners were Wilson Cruz, Frenchie Davis, and Nathan Lee Graham.

+In following years, the award was given to Patrisse-Khan Cullors (2018).
+Cheryl Dunye (2019), Carmelita Tropicana (2021), Miss Major (2023), Alok Vaid-Menon (2024), and Angela Davis (2025).